Mariano Sánchez (footballer): Club career

-Born in San Pedro del Pinatar, Region of Murcia, Sánchez did not reach the Segunda División B until he was 26, in 2004, arriving at CD Alcoyano from amateurs AD Mar Menor-San Javier.
-In the following year he moved to another club at that level, FC Cartagena, helping it promote to Segunda División in his fourth season.
+Born in San Pedro del Pinatar, Region of Murcia, Sánchez did not reach the Segunda División B until he was 26, arriving at CD Alcoyano in 2004 from amateurs AD Mar Menor-San Javier.
+In the following year he moved to another club at that level, FC Cartagena, earning promotion to Segunda División in his fourth season.

 Sánchez made his debut in the competition on 29 August 2009 at the age of 31 years and seven months, playing the full 90 minutes in a 1–0 away win against Girona FC.
-He scored his first league goal on 22 May 2010 in the 3–5 home loss to Levante UD, and never appeared in less than 34 league matches during his three seasons in that tier, suffering relegation in his last and renewing his contract for a further two years in June 2012.
+He scored his first league goal on 22 May 2010 in the 3–5 home loss to Levante UD, and never appeared in less than 34 league matches in his three seasons in that tier, suffering relegation in his last and renewing his contract for a further two years in June 2012.

 On 14 May 2014, the 36-year-old Sánchez announced he would retire at the end of the campaign while hoping to help his team promote, which eventually did not befell.